 The only controlled-release formulation available in Brazil is levodopa/benserazide.
 There are few studies with this formulation, and their quality is poor.
 Levodopa associated with benserazide (immediate and slow release in the same tablet), known as dual release, was tested in 61 patients, and there was a decrease in wearing-off, but the exact time of "off-period" was not quantified.
-Due to methodological reasons, this study should not be considered as conclusive43.
+Due to methodological reasons, this study should not be considered conclusive43.

 Dopaminergic agonists

-Pahwa et al. in 2006 and Stocchi in 2008, through a review of current treatments for fluctuations and dyskinesias, conclude that fluctuations can be minimized with the use of dopaminergic agonists, but dyskinesias cannot44,45.
+Pahwa et al. in 2006 and Stocchi in 2008, through a review of current treatments for fluctuations and dyskinesias, concluded that fluctuations can be minimized by the use of dopaminergic agonists, but dyskinesias cannot44,45.

 Pramipexole

-In 1997 a multicenter class I study randomized 360 patients (181 active, 179 control) for 32 weeks.
-Eighty-three percent of the active group and 78% of the control group completed the study.
-Off time decreased by 31% in the active group compared to 7% in the placebo group (p=0.0006).
+In a 1997 multicenter randomized class I study with 360 patients (181 active, 179 control) followed-up for 32 weeks, 83% of the active group and 78% of the control group completed the study.
+Off-time decreased by 31% in the active group compared to 7% in the placebo group (p=0.0006).
 Levodopa dose was reduced in the active group (27%) compared to the placebo group (5%) (p=0.0001)46.

 Guttman in 1997, in a multicenter, double masked, randomized, parallel group (class II study), 79 patients received pramipexole and 83 received placebo for 40 weeks.
-The active group had a 15% (2.5 hour) decrease in off time vs. a 3% reduction in the control group (p=0.007).
+The active group had a 15% (2.5 hours) decrease in off-time compared with a 3% reduction in the control group (p=0.007).
 In the on state, the active group also experienced improvements in the UPDRS (p=0.0006)47.

-Mizuno et al. in 2003, performed a randomized, three parallel arm study (placebo, bromocriptine and pramipexole) involving 325 patients with advanced PD who had motor fluctuations and freezing for 12 weeks and UPDRS scores were significantly lower in the pramipexole (p <0.001) and bromocriptine groups.
+Mizuno et al. in 2003, performed a randomized, three-arm parallel study (placebo, bromocriptine and pramipexole) involving 325 patients with advanced PD who had motor fluctuations and freezing for 12 weeks, and UPDRS scores were significantly lower in the pramipexole (p <0.001) and bromocriptine groups.
 Apparently, the group using pramipexole had a better response, but the study was unable to define this difference48.

-A study by Wong et al., 2003, followed 150 patients for 15 weeks in a double-blind, randomized, placebo-controlled, parallel group study (levodopa + placebo versus levodopa + pramipexole) found that the off period was shorter in the pramipexole group, based on UPDRS on and off49.
+A study by Wong et al., 2003, followed 150 patients for 15 weeks in a double-blind, randomized, placebo-controlled, parallel group study (levodopa + placebo versus levodopa + pramipexole) and found that the off period was shorter in the pramipexole group, based on UPDRS on and off scores49.